raft-tech/TANF-app/docs/User-Experience/Research-Syntheses/2020, Spring - Understanding the local experience.md

 We interviewed 7 people, with two pairs working in the same office and owning different parts of the data submission process.

-By their role and location
+By their role and location:

 - 1 OFA regional program specialist
 - 1 grantee from tribal government
 - 5 grantees from 3 state governments

-By the tools they use
+By the tools they use:

 - 4 folks currently using fTANF
 - 4 folks familiar with the TDRS extranet